 Conduct a Financial Feasibility Analysis

-How will you bridge the financial gap between the start-up process and profitability?
+- How will you bridge the financial gap between the startup process and sustained profitability?